ayushbhargava22/Lord-Portfolio/README.md

 # Contributing 💡

 If you can help us with these.
-Please don't hesitate to open an [pull request](https://github.com/ashutosh1919/masterPortfolio/pulls) or [issue](https://github.com/ashutosh1919/masterPortfolio/issues).
+Please don't hesitate to open an [pull request]

-- Move to Gatsby
-- Add Podcast Section and Video Section
-- Add tests to automate review.
-- Setup Travis workflow.

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->